Skip to main content

 If you have a short Scottish secure tenancy, your landlord can evict you without a reason at the end of your fixed term.
 They must send you a notice of possession with at least 2 months' notice.

-Step 3: Go to court or tribunal for an eviction order
+Going to court or tribunal

 It's free to go to court or tribunal.
 Your landlord can only charge you for the rent you owe, and any reasonable fees for late rent payments.